 Throughout history women and their achievements have often been left out of the history books.
 Turn detective and research the story of one the many incredible women who have changed history.
 Share their stories with your unit or your parents or carers.

 Need inspiration?
 Discover the stories of Mary Seacole or Connie Mark in our Black History Month unit meeting activities, if you haven’t already.
 Or take a look at our blog about Black British women who have shaped history and 20 women who changed the world.

 Explore your family tree and focus on the women who inspire you.
 Rainbows can take it further by doing their Family tree interest badge.

-30% of girls and young women tell us they feel unhappy they can’t look the way they do online (Girls' Attitudes Survey).
+Just 59% of girls and young women aged 7-21 tell us they're happy with the way they look (Girls' Attitudes Survey).
 Try these confidence boosting activities from our programme to feel good about yourself – just the way you are.

 5. Super girl– Rainbows